ProjectAnastasia/Anastasia/VISION.md

 **HRP**
 We love immersive roleplay, but it’s all about enjoying the experience without the pressure of super long paragraphs and no action.

+**Powergaming & Min-Maxing**
+This isn’t a competition.
+Play your role, not just the mechanics.
+Winning at all costs is neither glorious nor fun.

+**Modern Convenience**
+The station is held together by duct tape and stubbornness.
+Don’t expect sleek, user-friendly tech—everything is a little janky, a little slow, and a little unpredictable.

+**Competent Leadership**
+Your department head might be a washed-up officer coasting on old favors.
+Your captain might be an out-of-touch bureaucrat more concerned with paperwork than safety.
+Expect flawed leadership, not flawless efficiency.

+**Nanotrasen Corporate Culture**
+No NT here, tovarishch.
+The Union runs on collective struggle, not corporate greed.
+No bluesuits, no loyalty implants—just state-issued incompetence and the ever-present hand of the Party.

+**A Station That Works Properly**
+The equipment is ancient, the bureaucracy is sluggish, and everything is held together by desperation and ingenuity.
+A smoothly running station is a utopian dream.

+**A Safe Work Environment**
+Between reactor leaks, faulty wiring, and the occasional political purge, safety regulations are more of a suggestion than a reality.

+**Simple Solutions**
+Every problem has at least three layers of unnecessary paperwork, outdated procedures, and someone in a bad mood making things worse.